Expected closing costs

-There are certain basic expenses associated with closing the sale of a house.
-These expenses are commonly divided between the buyer and seller, as noted in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in North Carolina to help guide you through the transaction.
+There are certain typical costs associated with closing the sale of a house.
+These costs are commonly divided between the buyer and seller, as noted in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in North Carolina to help guide you through your process.

 • Points (optional)